The Time Before Gender Ideology

 A girl’s bedroom; posters on the wall, a bed with a pink blanket matching the pink phone and lamp on the nightstand, snacks and backpacks lying on the floor.
 Three girls are on the floor, lying on bedrolls, dressed in sleep clothing (we can see Ariel from The Little Mermaid on the back on one’s shirt, and a rearing unicorn on another‘s).
 A fourth girl is lying on the bed.
 The girl on the bed is speaking to one of the girls on a bedroll; the girl on bed is cheerful, the girl on the bedroll looks nervous.

-GIRL ON BED: Which boy do you like?
-Keep in mind that your answer WILL be dissected by us and you’ll be ostracized if we don’t like it.
+GIRL WITH UNICORN SHIRT: Keep in mind that your answer WILL be dissected by us and you’ll be ostracized if we don’t like it.

 PANEL 3